harikr2006/simple-base-stylesheet/README.md

-# A Simple Base Stylesheet
+# Simple base stylesheet

-This is an base stylesheet that I use in some of my projects.
-I don’t just copy it and go on writing other CSS styles, but tend to modify the rules to fit the project.
+This is a base stylesheet that I use in some of my projects as an alternative to CSS Resets.
+I don’t just copy it and go on writing other CSS styles, but tend to modify the rules to fit each project.

+## Rationale

 Default browser styles are fairly consistent.
 There *are* a few differencies though, and this stylesheet (especially the `simple.css` variant) tries to